AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 }
 ```

-The config above will change type `Author` from this:
+The config above will change the type `Author` from this:

 ```diff
 type Author {